wolffles/StayFreshersJS/README.md

   - ability to test decks

   * its also what you do with it. if you use some apis, and make something flashy anything can be impressive.
 Like a drag and drop matching system, or having a file uploader where a text file can be converted into a deck

+# Dev setup
+* The local login requires a file keys_dev.js.
+This is the connection string to the mongo db.